 - Plans of the proposed project showing areas of demolition

 - Calculation of percentage of demolition as compared to overall structure

 If staff determines the proposal does not meet threshold, you will be notified and may continue the permitting process with the Department of Safety and Inspections (DSI).

-If staff determines the proposal meets the threshold, you will be notified and asked to submit a Part 2 application for Determination of Property Status.
+If staff determines the proposal meets the threshold, you will be notified.